Members of the ACMSF

 Professor Bill Keevil is Professor of Environmental Healthcare, Head of the Microbiology Group, School of Biological Sciences at the University of Southampton.

-Dr Dan Tucker is a senior lecturer in Veterinary Public Health/pig medicine at the Department of Veterinary Medicine, University of Cambridge.
+Professor Dan Tucker is Professor in Veterinary Public Health at the Department of Veterinary Medicine, University of Cambridge.
 He is fellow and Director of Studies in Medicine and Veterinary Sciences, Pembroke College, Cambridge.

 Dr Gary Barker

 Dr Gary Barker is a Research Scientist in Norwich.
 He has been actively involved in research since 1981 in the Physics Department at Sheffield University and from 1984 until 2018 at the Institute of Food Research.

 Dr Gauri Godbole